WBHarry/introduce-me/README.md

 # Usage

-Actors can be introduced either via a button placed on the Token's HUD menu, accessed via rightclicking it, or by using the macros included in the Introduce Me compendium.
+Actors can be introduced either via a button placed on the Token's HUD menu, accessed via right clicking it, or by using the macros included in the Introduce Me compendium.
 There is a module setting for disabling the HUD menu button if you're using the macros and don't want it taking space.

-Flavor texts look best if they're not exessively long.
+Flavor texts look best if they're not excessively long.
 The 'Private Preview' function can be used to check how it will look with the players none the wiser.

 ## Installation